prithpal11/Inferential-Statistics/README.md

 1. Identifying 3 research questions based on the GSS database & use data analysis principles to help answer them.
 2. All analysis were to be completed using the R programming language via RStudio, along with its write-up as an R Markdown document.

+To view the Project analysis report, [Click here]